-Source: San Ysidro Land Port of Entry Improvements Project Air Quality Technical Report, July 2013
+Source: San Ysidro Land Port of Entry Improvements Project Air Quality Technical Report, April 2014

-As shown in Tables 4.6-8 and 4.6-9, the predicted CO concentrations would be below the one-hour and eight-hour federal standard for CO at all of the analyzed intersections for the Action Alternatives.
+As shown in Table 4.6-10, the predicted CO concentrations would be below the one-hour and eight-hour federal standard for CO at the two analyzed intersections for the Action Alternatives.
 No associated adverse air quality impacts would occur under the Six-lane Alternative.